 The Miranda requirement is a rule of evidence, nothing more.
 Miranda is not a rule of arrest, a rule of conviction, or necessarily a case dismissing requirement.
 An experienced attorney will analyze your case and if appropriate, bring a motion to suppress any statements you made if the Miranda rule was not followed.
-You can absolutely be charged, tried, and convicted even if you never here the officer state the Miranda Warnings.
+You can absolutely be charged, tried, and convicted even if you never hear the officer state the Miranda Warnings.

-Why are they call “Miranda Rights”?
+Why are they called “Miranda Rights”?

 Thank Ernesto Miranda, it’s his namesake on your Miranda Rights.
-Ernesto was a 24 year old high school drop out in 1966 when he was charged with several serious felonies in Arizona.
+Ernesto was a 24-year-old high school dropout in 1966 when he was charged with several serious felonies in Arizona.
 Convicted at trial, his lawyers appealed the case all up to the US Supreme Court.
 The Court remanded the case back to the trial court for a retrial, holding that his confession was improperly admitted.
 Hence, his statements could not be used at his new trial.
 Unfortunately for old Ernesto, he lost that new trial too.
-He was paroled in 1975 however, and stabbed to death in a bar fight just a month after being released.
+He was paroled in 1975 however and stabbed to death in a bar fight just a month after being released.
 Things didn’t turn out well for Ernesto, but we thank him for the case law.

 What happens if the Officer Failed to Read the Miranda Rights?

-Violation of the “Miranda Warnings” means that those warning were not read prior to the defendant making statements pursuant to interrogation, while the defendant was in custody.
+Violation of the “Miranda Warnings” means that those warnings were not read prior to the defendant making statements pursuant to interrogation, while the defendant was in custody.
 Custodial Interrogation is the key.
 If it is not proven that the rights were stated to the accused before the statement, then the statement cannot be used at trial.
 Hence, to use a statement of the accused pursuant to questioning, while in custody at trial, the Miranda warning must have been read.
 Rule: In custody + questioning + statement made + no warnings being read = Not to be used in trial.

 Can My Case Be Dismissed If The Miranda Rights Were Not Read?

-What The Miranda Rights?
+What Are The Miranda Rights?

 - You have the right to remain silent.